MARKETING YOUR PROPERTY

-Most fixed term leases are for a period of twelve months; the procedure with lease renewals and rent reviews is as follows.
+Most fixed-term leases are for a period of twelve months; the procedure with lease renewals and rent reviews is as follows.

 Approximately three months prior to lease expiry our office will contact you by mail with our suggestions regarding the lease renewal and rent review.
 If it is our recommendation that the lease is renewed we would state this in our correspondence and we would also indicate what we consider the rent is for similar properties in the same area.
 In this correspondence we would then ask you for your instructions regarding the lease renewal and if you wish us to increase the rent at this stage.

-When this paperwork is returned to our office the renewal paper work is then sent to your tenant; advising them of the rent increase and the new term of the lease.
+When this paperwork is returned to our office the renewal paperwork is then sent to your tenant; advising them of the rent increase and the new term of the lease.
 We ask that the tenant returns this renewal to us at least four weeks before the expiration of the lease.
-We ask for this four week before the lease expires in case the tenant has decided not to renew the lease and we need to begin advertising for a new tenant.
+We ask for this four weeks before the lease expires in case the tenant has decided not to renew the lease and we need to begin advertising for a new tenant.
 Once the paperwork is returned by the tenant it is photocopied and copies are sent to both landlord and tenant.

 Should it be that we suggest that the tenancy is not renewed, for whatever reason, we generally try to give the tenant four to six weeks notice to enable them to look for alternative accommodation.